Irenezs/Notes/Untitled.md

 		- The angle of incidence on the core-cladding boundary decreases, so is now less than the critical angle.
 - 4
 	- 1
-		- A centripetal force acts inwards towards O, and there will be a
+		- A centripetal force acts inwards towards O, and there will be a reaction force from the ship's floor on the astronaut, which will mimic gravity.
+	- 2
+		- In Paper
+	- 3
+		-